No Result

 The most dominant follicle gets released at ovulation.

-The growing follicles produce oestrogen.
+The growing follicles produce estrogen.

 Ovulation occurs around 12-24 hours after the LH surge when the mature follicle bursts through the ovarian wall.